akka/alpakka/docs/src/main/paradox/sqs.md

  - `maxBufferSize` - internal buffer size used by the `Source`.
 Default: 100 messages
  - `waitTimeSeconds` - the duration for which the call waits for a message to arrive in the queue before returning (see `WaitTimeSeconds` in AWS docs).
 Default: 20 seconds
- - `closeOnEmptyReceive` - the shutdown behavior of the `Source`.
-Default: false
+ - `closeOnEmptyReceive` - If true, the source completes when no messages are available.

 More details are available in the [AWS SQS Receive Message documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html#API_ReceiveMessage_RequestParameters).